 As Thanksgiving approaches, friends and family gather to celebrate the holiday season with festive events, activities, and more.
 Spend the week indulging in delicious food, bonding with your loved ones, and getting a head start on Christmas adventures.
-Milledgeville has plenty in store for this Thanksgiving week with exciting events including a holiday light show, Christmas at the Old Governor’s Mansion, local Black Friday shopping, and more!
+Milledgeville has plenty in store for this Thanksgiving week with exciting events including a holiday light show, Christmas at the Mansion, local shopping on Saturday, and more!
 Here is a list of things to do this Thanksgiving week:

 Christmas at the Mansion